matijapretnar/aeff/README.md

 This loads all the commands in all the listed files and starts a local HTTP server at http://127.0.0.1:8080/.

-The server provides a web interface allows users to click through the reductions of their asynchronous programs.
+The server provides a web interface that allows users to click through the asynchronous reductions of their programs.

 For running the examples in `examples/`, also include `pervasives.aeff` in the list of files to load.